-The following table provides information about accounts receivable and contract liabilities from contracts with customers:
+The following table provides information about contract liabilities from contracts with customers:

-2023 HK\$'000 2022 HK\$'000

-Accounts receivable (Note 21) 2,219 13,949

-Contract liabilities (Note 28) 619 513
+2024 HK\$'000 2023 HK\$'000 Contract liabilities (note 26) 450 619

-The Group has applied the practical expedient in paragraph 121 of HKFRS 15 to its customer contracts relating to fund and portfolio management and investment advisory services such that the Group does not disclose information about revenue that the Group will be entitled to when it satisfies the remaining performance obligations under the contracts that had an original expected duration of one year or less and any estimated amounts of variable consideration that are constrained.
+The Group has applied the practical expedient in HKFRS 15 to its customer contracts relating to financial advisory, custodian services, and consultancy services such that the Group does not disclose information about revenue that the Group will be entitled to when it satisfies the remaining performance obligations under the contracts that had an original expected duration of one year or less and any estimated amounts of variable consideration that are constrained.

-8. OTHER GAINS AND LOSSES
+6. OTHER GAINS AND LOSSES

-2023 HK\$'000 2022 HK\$'000

-Changes in fair value of debt instruments held at FVTPL (7,490) (7,410)

-Changes in fair value of held for trading investments (4,941) 150

-Net foreign exchange (loss)/gain (429) 222
+2024 HK\$'000 2023 HK\$'000 Changes in fair value of debt instruments held at FVTPL - b (7,490) Changes in fair value of held for trading investments 3,253 (4,941) Net foreign exchange gain/(loss) 4 (429) Net gain on disposal of debt instruments held at FVTPL (note a) 17,468 - ( 20,725 (12,860)

-Other - 8

-(12,860) (7,030)